angular/angular/aio/content/guide/universal.md

 as a navigation URL intended for the router.

 Fortunately, application routes have something in common: their URLs lack file extensions.
-(Data requests also lack extensions but they're easy to recognize because they always begin with `/api`.)
+(Data requests also lack extensions but they can be recognized because they always begin with `/api`.)
 All static asset requests have a file extension (such as `main.js` or `/node_modules/zone.js/bundles/zone.umd.js`).

-Because we use routing, we can easily recognize the three types of requests and handle them differently.
+Because you use routing, you can recognize the three types of requests and handle them differently.

 1. **Data request**: request URL that begins `/api`.
 1. **App navigation**: request URL with no file extension.